kanavgoyal898/chromaVive/README.md

 This user-guided approach represents a shift from fully automatic to semi-automatic colorization, blending the efficiency of deep learning with human creativity and preferences.
 It’s ideal for applications where historical accuracy or artistic interpretation is important.

-## Application in ChromaVive
+## Application in chromaVive

-In ChromaVive, users can choose between these two models:
+In chromaVive, users can choose between these two models:
 - **ECCV16**: For automatic colorization, where the model independently generates colorized versions.
 - **SIGGRAPH17**: For user-guided colorization, where users can provide color hints to influence the colorization output interactively.